By Apollo 24|7, Published on- 23 November 2022 & Updated on -

 Let’s take a quick look into both types of pancreatitis:

 When the inflammation in the pancreas lasts for a very short time and happens suddenly, it's acute pancreatitis.
 It can bring along mild discomfort or pose life-threatening harm.
 Although, most individuals with acute pancreatitis recover from it very quickly.
-In severe cases, it can cause bleeding, infection, tissue damage, cysts, etc. If it becomes a painful condition, it can damage significant organs like the lungs, heart and kidneys.
+In severe cases, it can cause bleeding, infection, tissue damage, cysts, etc. If it becomes painful, it can damage significant organs like the lungs, heart and kidneys.

 That said, it can quickly improve with the proper treatment if it's a mild case of pancreatitis.
 On the other hand, severe cases could lead to fatal complications.